 - Enroll your contact number so that WordPress will send a verification code via SMS each time while logging in into your account.

 - Now, install and activate Jetpack plugin for your WordPress site.
-Next, click on the Connect to WordPress.com to establish a connection between your blog and your WordPress account.
+Next, click on the Connect to WordPress.com to set up a connection between your blog and your WordPress account.

-- After this, go to Jetpack settings and activate the “Single Sign On” feature in Security tab.
+- After this, go to Jetpack settings and enable SSO (“Single Sign On”) feature in Security tab.

 - Now, login to your FTP account.